It is with the involvement of everyone that we carry on with our commitment.

 Implementation of collective gestation crates for breeding sows in 100% of our breeding system by 2026

 Our commitment is based on European Union legislation, Directive 120 of 2008 on the protection of pigs.

-In the collective stall, the female interacts and is even more able to express its natural behavior.
-Reducing confinement also avoids stress, as well as sanitary and physiological problems that are caused by the possibility of poor movement.
+In the collective crate, the sows interact and are better able to express their natural behavior.
+Reducing confinement also avoids stress, and health and physiological problems caused by the little movement.

-1) ACQUISITION OF CAGE FREE EGGS FOR THE INDUSTRIAL PROCESS
+ACQUISITION OF CAGE-FREE EGGS FOR THE INDUSTRIAL PROCESS

 BRF has committed to refrain from buying eggs from suppliers that raise caged chickens, by 2025.
 We fulfilled this commitment 5 years earlier in our Brazilian operations, representing 55% of the volume of eggs used in BRF.

 These eggs are used in our manufacturing processes for lasagna, pies and cheese buns.

 In BRF, no poultry is raised in cages.
 This practice is used in the production of eggs to be marketed to consumers.